weihan7742/Dinosaur-Game-Application/src/edu/monash/fit2099/Notes.md

     This document is used to keep track of changes that will need to make to improve the codes in the future (Technical Debt).

-Put "[/]" if the item has been resolved
+Put "[/]" if the item has been resolved.
+Put "[0]" if the item is ignored/unfixable

 1. EcoPoint feature
-- [] FeedingAction is dependent on Hay and Fruit unnecessary.
+- FeedingAction is dependent on Hay and Fruit unnecessary.
 Try to think of better method.
+[0]

 2. Buying items feature

-- getAction in BuyingBehaviour is redundant (returns null anyhow)
+- getAction in BuyingBehaviour is redundant (returns null anyhow) [0]
-- VendingMachine has ArrayList and HashMap (which can be redundant)
+- VendingMachine has ArrayList and HashMap (which can be redundant) [0]
-- Change values based on the assignment
+- Change values based on the assignment [/]

 3. Duplicated code
 - Duplicated code in FollowBehaviour and EatFoodBehaviour[/]